ECB pledges new crisis tool to help indebted southern states | Business

 ECB pledges new crisis tool to help indebted southern states

-Government borrowing costs have soared on the 19-country currency bloc's periphery since the ECB unveiled plans last Thursday to raise interest rates to tame painfully high inflation that is at risk of becoming entrenched.
-The sell-off was then exacerbated by the ECB's vague commitment to limit the rise in borrowing costs, raising fears that policymakers were abandoning more indebted nations, such as Italy, Spain and Greece.
+Government borrowing costs have soared on the 19-country currency bloc's periphery since the ECB unveiled plans last Thursday to raise interest rates to tame painfully high inflation.
+But the bank failed to reassure investors it would contain the rise in borrowing costs, making only a vague pledge and stoking fears it was abandoning more indebted nations, such as Italy, Spain and Greece, which have struggled for years under the weight of massive debt piles.

-Keen to avoid the repeat of the debt crisis that almost brought down the single currency a decade ago, the ECB reversed course just six days later, unveiling plans for a new support scheme and directing cash from debt maturing in a recently-ended 1.7 trillion euro ($1.8 trillion) pandemic support scheme towards indebted nations.
+Reversing course just six days later, the ECB said it would direct cash to more indebted nations from debt maturing in a recently-ended 1.7 trillion euro ($1.8 trillion) pandemic support scheme and it would work on a new instrument to prevent an excessive divergence in borrowing costs.
 "The Governing Council decided to mandate the relevant Eurosystem Committees together with the ECB services to accelerate the completion of the design of a new anti-fragmentation instrument for consideration by the Governing Council," the ECB said after an extraordinary meeting.

+But ECB chief Christine Lagarde also tried to temper expectations, arguing that the ECB's job is taming inflation, not helping budgets.
+"We cannot surrender to fiscal dominance," Lagarde said at a forum in London.
+"Neither can we surrender to finance dominance; we have to deliver on our mandate."

-Speaking at a conference on Wednesday, Dutch central bank chief Klaas Knot said that policymakers instructed staff to work at an accelerated pace on the new tool, in case sending reinvestments south were not enough.
-"If it will not be enough, rest assured that we stand ready," Knot said.
+Dutch central bank chief Klaas Knot said that policymakers instructed staff to work at an accelerated pace on the new tool, in case sending reinvestments south were not enough.
+"If it will not be enough, rest assured that we stand ready," Knot told a conference.

-His Slovak counterpart, Peter Kazimir said it was still "premature" to discuss the details of what a new tool would look like.
-BARE MINIMUM?

-Investors welcomed the ECB's intentions but were still disappointed by the dearth of detail and the lack of a firm commitment.
 "I think essentially it is the bare minimum of what could be expected, but I also believe it's the most realistic outcome of what they could compromise today," Danske Bank economist Piet Christiansen said.
+Holger Schmieding, an economist at Berenberg meanwhile argued that the ECB was merely correcting last week's mistake.

-He added that asking staff to devise a plan also bought policymakers some time to see how the market would settle on its own.
-But the announcement also drew fire from those who argued the ECB risked going too far.
+"Last Thursday, such words would probably have made a decisive and possibly lasting difference," he said.
+"But after the turmoil of the last few days, markets are now more nervous than before.
+The ECB thus faces a bigger risk that markets may test the ECB’s resolve again soon."
+The announcement also drew fire from those who argued the ECB risked going too far.

-The euro fell around 0.5% against the dollar after the ECB statement but Italian yields eased around 2 basis points following a brief surge.
-The spread between 10-year Italian and German bonds, a key indicator, meanwhile widened to 241 basis points in the immediate aftermath of the announcement but then returned to 226 basis points, indicating confidence that the ECB will act more firmly, perhaps at the July 21 policy meeting, when it is all but certain to raise rates for the first time in over a decade.
+The euro fell close to 1% against the dollar after the ECB statement but Italian yields eased to comfortably below 4%.
+The spread between 10-year Italian and German bonds, a key indicator, meanwhile eased to around 222 basis points from close to 250 basis points on Tuesday, indicating confidence that the ECB will eventually act more firmly, perhaps at the July 21 policy meeting, when it is all but certain to raise rates for the first time in over a decade.

+There is no universally accepted level for this spread, but Carlo Messina, the CEO of Intesa, Italy's largest bank, earlier on Wednesday said the country's economic fundamentals would justify 100 to 150 basis points.
+The spread on 10-year Spanish bonds was meanwhile little changed at 126 basis points while for Greece, was around 262 basis points, broadly in line with its level before the ECB statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)